A Hybrid Workshop for K-12 Teachers, Librarians and Administrators

 Dr. Jonathan Anzalone

 Jonathan joined the Center for News Literacy in 2007 as one of the center’s first Graduate Teaching Fellows.
-After completing his PhD with the Stony Brook History Department in 2012, Jonathan stayed at the School of Journalism as a News Literacy lecturer and recitation leader.
+After completing his PhD with the Stony Brook History Department in 2012, Jonathan stayed at the School of Communication and Journalism as a News Literacy lecturer and recitation leader.
 He also serves as Assistant Director for the Center.

 Howard Schneider